-[his Creed]
+[Jefferson's Creed]

-- . . .
-Almighty God hath created the mind free, and manifested His supreme will that free it shall remain, by making it altogether insusceptible of restraint; - . . . all attempts to influence it by temporal punishments, or burthens, or by civil incapacitations, tend only to beget habits of hypocrisy and meanness. . . - ... the impious presumption of legislature and ruler, civil as well as ecclesiastical, who, being themselves but fallible and uninspired men, have assumed dominion over the faiths of others, setting up their own opinions and modes of thinking as the only true and infallible, and as such endeavoring to impose them on others, hath established and maintained false religions over the greatest part of the world and through all time. . .
+...
+Almighty God hath created the mind free, and manifested His supreme will that free it shall remain, by making it altogether insusceptible of restraint;

+... all attempts to influence it by temporal punishments, or burthens, or by civil incapacitations, tend only to beget habits of hypocrisy and meanness...

+... the impious presumption of legislature and ruler, civil as well as ecclesiastical, who, being themselves but fallible and uninspired men, have assumed dominion over the faiths of others, setting up their own opinions and modes of thinking as the only true and infallible, and as such endeavoring to impose them on others, hath established and maintained false religions over the greatest part of the world and through all time...

-. . . our civil rights have no dependence on our religious opinions, any more than our opinions in physics or geometry;
+... our civil rights have no dependence on our religious opinions, any more than our opinions in physics or geometry;

-and therefore the proscribing any citizen as unworthy the public confidence . . . unless he profess or renounce this or that religious opinion, is depriving him injudiciously of those privileges and advantages to which . . . he has a natural right;

-it tends also to corrupt the principles of that very religion it is meant to encourage, by bribing with a monopoly of worldly . . . emoluments those who will externally profess and conform to it:

-indeed, these are criminals who do not withstand such temptation; yet neither are those innocent who lay the bait in their way;
+and therefore the proscribing any citizen as unworthy the public confidence . . . unless he profess or renounce this or that religious opinion, is depriving him injudiciously of those privileges and advantages to which . . . he has a natural right; it tends also to corrupt the principles of that very religion it is meant to encourage, by bribing with a monopoly of worldly . . . emoluments those who will externally profess and conform to it; indeed, these are criminals who do not withstand such temptation; yet neither are those innocent who lay the bait in their way;

-- ... the opinions of men are not the object of civil government, nor under its jurisdiction; - ... to restrain the profession ... of principles on supposition of their ill tendency is a dangerous fallacy, which at once destroys all religious liberty - . . . it is time enough for the rightful purposes of civil government for its officers to interfere when principles break out into overt acts against peace and good order;
+... the opinions of men are not the object of civil government, nor under its jurisdiction;

+... to restrain the profession ... of principles on supposition of their ill tendency is a dangerous fallacy, which at once destroys all religious liberty principles break out into overt acts against peace and good order;